 The days before the MBLEx:

-*Use the restroom before you start the exam.
+• Use the restroom before you start the exam.
 You are allowed to go during the exam, but take care of it sooner rather than later.
 You will be required to take one form of ID with you while the other stays within the testing center.
 It will be verified each time you leave and enter.
+Note: Your time on your exam continues to run when you take a break or go to the bathroom.

 While taking the MBLEx:

 • Look at the breakdown of questions.
-A large portion of the exam is related to Professional Ethics /Standards (23% or approximately 28 questions), and A&P/Kinesio/Body (25% or 28 questions).
-The assessment and application sections are close behind with 17% or approximately 21 questions each.
+A large portion of the exam is related to Professional Ethics /Standards (31% or approximately 31 questions), and A&P/Kinesio/Body (23% or 23 questions).
+The assessment (17% or approximately 17 questions) and application (15% or approximately 15 questions).
 Many students overlook this.

 The MBLEx may NOT be based upon the textbook you used in your class.
-The exam is based upon the MBLEx Bibliography (pg.
-17) referenced materials.
+MBLEx Candidate Handbook

 • Remember, although the MBLEx exam looks at a minimum requirement to pass, nobody wants a "just made it by the skin of the teeth" therapist.
 Know your stuff.